 Velma and the kids moved back home with her parents.
 Soon after they moved back, she married Jennings Barfield, a fellow widower.
 After an argument with Velma, Jennings became mysteriously ill.
 He contracted an illness shortly after and died of a heart attack.

 Velma and the kids moved back home, again.
 Her father soon died of lung cancer, a death she had no hand in, and her mother became mysteriously ill.
-Nobody suspected foil play, and Velma began taking jobs around town as a caretaker.
+Nobody suspected foul play, and Velma began taking jobs around town as a caretaker.
 Two separate couples that employed Velma to be a caretaker also became ill in her care and died.
 A new boyfriend, Stuart Taylor, also passed mysteriously after he found her stealing from him and forging his checks.

 After Stuart’s service, an anonymous tip to the police led to an investigation.
 An autopsy was performed and found traces of arsenic from rat poison in his system.
 They went back to other deaths in Velma’s life and found the same brand of rat poison in their systems.